riso-gg/riso-gg/README.md

 - 👀 I’m interested in FrondEnd Dev
 - 🌱 I’m currently learning HTML, CSS, JS
 - 💞️ I’m looking to collaborate on Projects of FrontEnd
-- 📫 Reach me riso12.gg@gmail.com
+- 📫 Reach me at imriso12@gmail.com

 <!---
 riso-gg/riso-gg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.